August 5

 The British Admiralty rejected Francis Ronalds’s electric telegraph, dismissing the world’s first working system as unnecessary while clinging to their existing semaphore towers.
 This bureaucratic shortsightedness delayed the adoption of instant long-distance communication in Britain by decades, forcing the Royal Navy to rely on visual signals that remained useless during fog or darkness.

-Constantine Kanaris leads a Greek fleet against Ottoman and Egyptian warships in the Battle of Samos during the Greek…
+Constantine Kanaris led a Greek naval force against Ottoman and Egyptian warships at the Battle of Samos during the G…

-Constantine Kanaris leads a Greek fleet against Ottoman and Egyptian warships in the Battle of Samos during the Greek War of Independence.
-The naval victory helped sustain Greek resistance against the combined Ottoman-Egyptian campaign to crush the uprising.
+Constantine Kanaris led a Greek naval force against Ottoman and Egyptian warships at the Battle of Samos during the Greek War of Independence, using fire ships and aggressive tactics to offset the Greeks' disadvantage in conventional naval firepower.
+The victory helped sustain Greek resistance against the combined Ottoman-Egyptian campaign to crush the uprising at a moment when the revolution's survival was far from certain.
+Kanaris's reputation as a daring sea captain made him a national hero, and he later served twice as Prime Minister of independent Greece.

 Cyrus West Field and his crew finally connected Newfoundland to Ireland with a copper telegraph cable, slashing commu…